Instant Pot Bone Broth

 *Apple cider vinegar helps break down the bones more.

-** I don’t use any seasoning so that I can have more versatility and control when I use the broth for a variety of recipes.
+**I don’t use any seasoning so I can have more versatility and control when using the broth in a variety of recipes.

--Another way to store your broth is in freezer bags, 2-4 cups per your preference.
-Lay the bags flat on a cookie sheet until frozen (make sure the bags are fully sealed).
-Then you can remove from the cookie sheet and store flat or standing in your freezer.
-Label and date bags.
-Or if you have a vacuum seal machine that’s a great way to freeze in bags too!
+–Another way to store your broth is in freezer bags, 2–4 cups depending on your preference.
+Lay the bags flat on a cookie sheet until frozen (make sure they’re fully sealed).
+Once frozen, remove from the sheet and store flat or standing in your freezer.
+Label and date the bags.
+If you have a vacuum seal machine, that’s a great way to freeze in bags too!

 Nutrition